 The open road

 is calling to you and, being the adventure-lover you are, you’re all set to lay

 down tracks in British Columbia.
 You might be traversing the province from

-Calgary to Vancouver or focusing on the Kootenays; either way, you’re headed into big country
+Calgary to Vancouver or focusing on the Kootenays; either way, you’re headed

-for.
-The following “Kootenay” roadside sights, strolls and culture favourites
+have plenty to pull over for.
+The following Kootenay roadside sights, strolls

 and add themm to your route’s GPS waypoints.

-but to assist you we’ll start in Golden (via the
+You can start anywhere, but to assist you we’ll start in Golden (via the

 Trans-Canada Highway) and loop through the region clock-wise.

 Golden | Yoho National Park

 Takakkaw Falls and Wapta Falls

-Both of these falls hold their own in Yoho National Park, and both are accessed with little
+falls hold their own in Yoho National Park, and both are accessed with little

 effort.
 Of the two walks, Takakkaw is the shortest.
 As you near its parking

-lot, the view will have you glued to your window: at 254 metres, Takakkaw one of Canada’s tallest
+lot, the view will have you glued to your window: at 254 metres, Takakkaw one

-turns on the road up are legitimately tight.
-Not ready to navigate them?
+trailer, the hairpin turns on the road up are legitimately tight.
+Not

 World’s Largest Paddle

 Are you 24-metres

 tall?
 You may have left your paddle behind on the Columbia River.
 This 18.5-metre, true-to-scale, Western Red

 Cedar replica holds the Guinness Book of World Records’ standing for being the

-largest paddle ever created (by the Columbia Wetlands Outpost).
+largest paddle ever created.
 Snap a pic

 beside this Highway 95 attraction (in Parson), then continue by foot toward the